 You must remove the system board complementary metal-oxide semiconductor (CMOS), or system-board, battery to replace it or to perform routine maintenance.

-IBM has designed this product with your safety in mind.
+This product was designed with your safety in mind.
 The lithium battery must be handled correctly to avoid possible danger.
 If you replace the battery, you must adhere to all safety instructions.
-In the U.S.A., call 1-800-IBM-4333 for information about battery disposal.